backpackerhh/blog-posts/cls8tkoom000008jmfftibl3e.md

 * More difficulty to disengage from work.
 * More distractions with family.
 * Require people to work differently, so there is a learning curve.
+* No afterwork with the team.*

+\* Arguably it could be either a benefit or a drawback, depending on the person.

 In short, I can say that nowadays I'd accept only a fully-remote full-time job with flexible schedule, preferably working with a team with at least a 4-hour time overlap with the UTC time zone.